Syed Muhammad Anwer: Prohibition of riba/interest

+Domestic violence

 In this judgement Justice Anwer held on Nov.
 22, 2022, that no provision of the Punjab Protection of Women against Violence Act, 2016, is against the injunctions of Islam as laid down in the Quran and Sunnah.
 He held that women have the fundamental right to access justice to redress their grievances.He further elaborated that the reason for appointing the male as Qawwam (قوام) is that they are duty bound to maintain the women of their family properly it does not mean that a man being a ‘Qawwam’ is allowed to inflict ‘domestic violence’ or tashadood (تشدد) upon women.